Information for Parents

 For parents of students who have been accused of sexual assault

 It can be confusing and overwhelming when your child is accused of a crime, especially a crime as serious and difficult to talk about as sexual assault.
-Many of the guidelines for supporting a loved one who has been sexually assaulted can also apply to supporting someone who has been accused of assault, but here are some additional guidelines for parents of someone who has been accused:
+Many of the guidelines for supporting a victim/survivor who has been sexually assaulted can also apply to supporting someone who has been accused of assault, but here are some additional guidelines for parents of someone who has been accused:

 - Be available to listen if your child decides that they want to discuss the accusations, and try to provide an atmosphere that is conducive to open and honest discussion.